How to Share Excel Workbook with Multiple Users Like a Pro?

 Can An Excel File Be Edited By Multiple Users?

+While convenient and fast, a former method created multiple versions of the same document, and later on produced through non-editable copy.
 A recent version of the Excel 2010/ 2013/ 2016/2019 file is quite easy to share and collaborate on the workbooks.

 This saves you from the trouble of keeping track of multiple versions.